-On Rekha's B'day, Here's A Throwback Interview Where She Talks About Her Experience With Amitabh
+On Rekha's Birthday, A Throwback Interview Of Her Talking About Amitabh Bachchan

-It is a special day for Bollywood actor Rekha and she is turning 65 today.
-It can never be denied if one says that Rekha has always been the queen of grace and dignity.
+Ocotber 10 is a special day for Bollywood actress Rekha, as she turns 65 today.
+It can never be denied that Rekha has always been the queen of grace and dignity.
 Even when she has not been seen on the silver screens for a long time, she is still adored and cherished by the current generation, too.
-The Umrao Jaan actor is a timeless beauty, whose transformation over the years has never failed to stun her fans.
+The Umrao Jaan actress is a timeless beauty, whose transformation over the years has never failed to stun her fans.

 When it comes to classic interviews of veteran celebrities, Rekha's interviews can be watched repeatedly as her grace and elegance will keep us glued.
-In one of her interviews with Simi Garewal, one of the most popular talk show hosts, Rekha opened up on her relationship with Bollywood actor Amitabh Bachchan.
+In one of her interviews with Simi Garewal, one of the most popular talk show hosts, Rekha opened up on her rumoured relationship with Bollywood actor Amitabh Bachchan.

 In the interview, she cleared the air about her rumoured relationship with Amitabh.
 She said, "The moment I got to know Amit ji is signed for Do Anjaane I was so paranoid."
 She also spoke about her experience as Amitabh's co-star.
 "He was like something I've never seen before.
 How come so many good qualities be bestowed on one human being...," she added.